 5 Ways How to Calm a Hyper Dog

-So now that we’ve established that there is a difference between hyper and hyperactive dogs, and that hyperactive dogs need serious treatment, how do you calm a hyper dog down?
-This question is important, because ultimately there are far more hyper dogs than hyperactive dogs.
-Remember, clinical hyperactivity in dogs is exceedingly rare – much rarer than, say, ADHD in humans.
+So now that we’ve established the different causes of hyperactivity, how do you calm a hyper dog down?
+This question is important, because ultimately most dogs have normal or mildly stressed hyper behavior.
+Remember, clinical hyperactivity, or hyperkinesis, in dogs is exceedingly rare – much rarer than, say, ADHD in humans.